aceazycrdfz/pyvoting/README.md

 When this code is used to simulate an election, it will return a list ranking all candidates, possibly with tied ranks.
 My code will also attach a log to each candidate, which documents the processes and outcomes of each step in the election.
 By inspecting this log you can extract the score of each candidate and understand the whole election process (very useful for some complicated voting methods).
 You can use whatever method you prefer to visualize the election result using the log.
 Refer to the documentation of the RunElection function in Voting.py for its format (except for STAR Voting, please refer to STARVoting.py for its special log format).

 My code also support both single-winner elections (RunElection) and multi-winner elections (RunMultiWinnerElection), which is great for proportional representation.
-Although their usage is very similar, .
-I will thoroughly explain how they work in the Theoretical Motivations section.
+Although their usage is very similar, there is a clear distinction and I will thoroughly explain how they work in the Theoretical Motivations section.

 This code is very robust and versatile.
 It ranks all candidates and performs tie-breaking exhaustively.
 It can even accept and interpret ballots that doesn't strictly follow the required format.
 There are many examples for acceptable ballot input when I later introduce the voting methods.